ychenfolio/ychenfolio/README.md

-- 👋 Hi, I’m Yan Chen
+- 👋 Hi, I'm Yan.
+I'm looking for a software engineer internship currently.
+I'm working hard and willing to learn new technology.
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Computer Science
+- 🌱 My major is Computer Science, and I will graduate in December, 2023
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 ychenfolio@gmail.com